melaniebrgr/learning-computer-science/00-everyweeks/week18/runs/summarise-003.md

 # Run version 003

 This was the second attempt in Node JS.
-The Vector store was attached _to the thread_ here.
+The Vector store with a single file was attached _to the thread_ here.

 ```bash
 npm run start